matansegev/Kitchen.bot/README.md

 # Kitchen.bot 🍳

-A web application for kitchen management and recipe organization.
+A web application for kitchen management and recipe organization, powered by OpenAI's AI technology to provide intelligent cooking assistance and recipe recommendations.

-## Features
+## 🚀 What is Kitchen.bot?

+Kitchen.bot is your AI-powered kitchen companion that helps you:
+- Discover new recipes based on available ingredients
-- Recipe management and organization
+- Get cooking tips and techniques from AI
-- Purchase planning and tracking
+- Plan meals and shopping lists intelligently
-- Modern, responsive web interface
-- Built with Node.js and Express
+- Learn about food nutrition and substitutions
+- Manage your kitchen inventory efficiently

 ## Getting Started